Balanced Hermitian structures on almost abelian Lie algebras: Hermitian almost abelian Lie algebras

 \begin{proof} We divide the discussion depending on whether \eqref{LCK1} or \eqref{LCK2} holds.
 Assume \eqref{LCK2} holds.
 In particular, we note that $A$ satisfies $[A,A^t]=0$ and its eigenvalues have real part equal to $\lambda$.
 Necessarily we have $\lambda=\frac{\operatorname{tr} A}{2(n-1)}$.
 Since we are assuming there exists a closed $(n,0)$-form, by Proposition \ref{closed(n,0)} we have $a+ \frac{1}{2} \operatorname{tr} A=0$, which implies $\lambda=-\frac{a}{n-1}$.

 Therefore, by the aforementioned characterization of SKT almost abelian Lie algebras, we obtain that $(\mathfrak{g}(a,v,A),J,g)$ is SKT if and only if $n=3$, for which we have $\lambda=-\frac{a}{2}$, or if $a=0$, which implies that the structure is K\"ahler, in particular.
+We also note that, by Proposition \ref{closed(n,0)}, if $\mathfrak{g}$ is unimodular, one obtains again $a=0$, implying the K\"ahler condition.

 Now assume \eqref{LCK1} holds.
 It is easy to see that these conditions also imply that the Hermitian almost abelian Lie algebra is SKT (by \cite{AL}) and admits a closed $(2,0)$-form (by Proposition \ref{closed(n,0)}) if and only if $a=0$, concluding the proof. \end{proof}